Gonzaga University | 502 East Boone Avenue | Spokane, WA 99258-0102 | (800) 986.9585

 3. Legal requirements to protect human participants apply to a much broader range of research than you may realize.
 Often, additional ethical standards are applied in many disciplines.

-3. Classification of all approved research proposals through one of these processes:
+3. Classification of all research protocol categories.

 ©2011 Gonzaga University.
 All Rights Reserved. | Full HTML Version